valerisuleo/angular/routing-and-navigation/README.md

 02. In order to get access to route parameters we need to inject the activated route class in our constructor: `constructor(private route: ActivatedRoute) { }`

 03. `paramMap` That's the property that give us all the parameters in this route.
-Now you at the type of this property: it's an **observable** of paramsMap, and we already know that observables have a method called `subscribe`
+Now you already know the type of this property: it's an **observable** of paramsMap, and we already know that observables have a method called `subscribe`

  ```
     export class FollowerShowComponent implements OnInit  {